google/comprehensive-rust/src/traits/important-traits.md

 * `Read` and `Write` used for IO,
 * `Add`, `Mul`, ... used for operator overloading, and
 * `Drop` used for defining destructors.
+* `Default` used to construct a default instance of a type.